 - Zipper Pouch: Lunch Money/ 2 pencils/Expo Marker/Math Facts Flash Cards

-- Note P.E. dates on Lunch Menu to dress appropriately.
+- Pocket 3: Menu with Block Schedule (Note P.E. dates on Lunch Menu to dress appropriately.)

 - Pocket 4 (Blue): Reading Counts (RC) Points Bar Graph & Chapter Book Log:

 - Shows your child’s progress towards a goal of 25 points each 9 weeks.

 - Rewards & grades are given for RC Point Milestones.
 It pays to read carefully and often!